 “A good quality ceramic clear coat protection product should last around seven years.
 But the important thing is that the product is applied by a professional car valet.
 Much of the performance and durability of the product comes down to the application.
 If it’s done in a rushed and slapdash fashion, because there are another 10 cars to get through that day, it won’t perform well.”

 No… says Rupert Pontin, head of valuations, Glass’s

 “There is no tangible difference in value between identical used cars with and without paintwork protection.
 However, it does make a difference to the appearance and saves drivers from having to wash and wax a car too frequently.
 Dealers are quick to offer paintwork protection because it’s highly profitable.
 But there are plenty of after-market paint-care products drivers could go out and buy that will do a good enough job for their needs.”

-If you’re buying a car that’s moderately priced, then paintwork protection is a large expense relative to the cost of the car.
+If you’re buying a moderately-priced car, then paintwork protection is a large expense relative to the cost of the car.
 It may not necessarily be covered by your insurer though, so check with them.
 If you’re not fussed about your car looking showroom fresh, then it’s probably not worth having.